norasaeed745/Oracle_Receivables_NA/README.md

-Hey Dears, This is a handout for Oracle Receivables (Financial Module - R12 version)
+Hey Dears, This is a handout for Oracle Receivables (Financial Modules - R12 version - EBS)